YuriPazin/TLAplus_HeardOf/README.md

-# TLA+ Framework for Round-Based Distributed Algorithms using the Heard-Of Model
+# TLA+ Framework for Round-Based Fault-Tolerant Distributed Algorithms using the Heard-Of Model

-This repository contains the TLA+ source code accompanying the [article](https://doi.org/10.5753/wtf.2025.9510):
+This repository contains the TLA+ source code of the framework originally introduced in:

-**"Um arcabouço em TLA+ para especificação e verificação de algoritmos distribuídos usando o modelo Heard-Of."**
+> Pazin, Y. S., & Dotti, F. L. (2025). *Um arcabouço em TLA+ para especificação e verificação de algoritmos distribuídos usando o modelo Heard-Of.* [[1]](https://doi.org/10.5753/wtf.2025.9510)
-by *Yuri de Souza Pazin* and *Fernando Luis Dotti* – PUCRS (Brazil)

 ---

 ## About

 This project implements a reusable framework in TLA+ for specifying and model checking fault-tolerant distributed algorithms.
-It is based on the [**Heard-Of model**](https://link.springer.com/content/pdf/10.1007/s00446-009-0084-6.pdf) [[2]](#HOarticle), which abstracts message delivery behavior to reason about consensus in a round-based distributed setting.
+It is based on the **Heard-Of model** [[2]](#HOarticle), which abstracts message delivery behavior to reason about consensus in a round-based distributed setting.

 The abstraction provided by the Heard-Of model makes it particularly suitable for formal verification using model checking, helping mitigate state-space explosion.

 ---

-The Heard-Of model is a distributed computing model for assisting in constructing correctness proofs regarding round-based fault-tolerant distributed consensus algorithms.
-The model's high level of abstraction makes it useful in model checking, as it can mitigate the state-space explosion problem often encountered in model checking distributed algorithms.

 ## Purpose